|

 reproductive; in the mature stage they bear the structure called 'Sori'.
 The plant is attached

 to the substratum by means of roots.
+Presence of stele in the root and

 stem of pteridophytes have the vascular tissue, the xylem, phloem and pith are called